galactixx/file_organizer/README.md

 # file_organizer
-Short script to organize files from CLI
+Super simple and short CLI program to organize files in any directory.